GenomicsAotearoa/Introduction-to-R/docs/06-data-visualization.md

 !!! info

-    === "Keypoints"
+    === "Key points"

-        - ggplot2 is a powerful tool for high-quality plots
+        - `ggplot2` is a powerful tool for high-quality plots
-        - ggplot2 provides a flexiable and readable grammar to build plots
+        - `ggplot2` provides a flexible and readable grammar to build plots

     === "Objectives"

         - Describe the role of data, aesthetics, and geoms in ggplot functions.
-        - Choose the correct aesthetics and alter the geom parameters for a scatter plot, histogram, or box plot.
+        - Choose the correct aesthetics and alter the geom parameters for a scatter plot, bar plot, histogram, or box plot.
         - Layer multiple geometries in a single plot.
         - Customize plot scales, titles, themes, and fonts.
         - Apply a facet to a plot.
-        - Apply additional ggplot2-compatible plotting libraries.
+        - Apply additional `ggplot2`-compatible plotting libraries.
         - Save a ggplot to a file.
         - List several resources for getting help with ggplot.
         - List several resources for creating informative scientific plots.